Article first published October 2016, updated May 2019

 Emails are made for our mobile world

 Your subscribers rely on their smartphones and tablets for all kinds of information, and research shows a growing number of consumers are doing their holiday shopping on mobile devices.
 In the past four years, purchases made on mobile devices jumped from 3.4% to 36.7%, according to a report by Castor.
-In addition, a whopping 76 percent of Black Friday emails and 63 percent of Cyber Monday emails were opened on a mobile device according to Movable Ink.
-In this busy season, we can help you keep your customers up-to-date and purchasing with our mobile-ready email templates.
+In addition, a whopping 76% of Black Friday emails and 63% of Cyber Monday emails were opened on a mobile device, according to Movable Ink.
+In this busy season, we can help you keep your customers up to date and purchasing with our mobile-ready email templates.

 Emails offer instant buying options

 Research shows 41% of retailers will use “Buy Now” buttons in their email marketing, making it extremely simple for subscribers to make a purchase.
-By using a button, or call to action button, in your email, you can highlight a gift, a special offer or even an event that a subscriber can buy in a matter of a couple of clicks.
+By using a call-to-action button in your email, you can highlight a gift, a special offer, or even an event that a subscriber can buy in a matter of a couple of clicks.
 Keep in mind your customers are just as busy as you are during this time of year, and anything that can speed up their holiday shopping will benefit them, and your business.

 Emails can support all of your campaigns

-Businesses can use email to promote sales, invite subscribers to holiday events, showcase unique gift ideas or even gift guides – the list is endless.
-It allows business owners to reach out to customers on a regular basis and stimulate sales throughout the season.
+Businesses can use email to promote sales, invite subscribers to holiday events, showcase unique gift ideas or even gift guides—the list is endless.
+It allows business owners to reach out to customers regularly and stimulate sales throughout the season.
 Email can also support other marketing initiatives, such as social media sales, contests, and reward programs.
-We have examples and content ideas for your holiday emails later in this guide.

 Automation and personalization makes email more effective and efficient

-The holidays are beyond busy in every way so put marketing automation to use by automating a variety of your email campaigns from welcome emails to offers and reminders.
+The holidays are busy in every way, so put marketing automation to use by automating a variety of your email campaigns, from welcome emails to offers and reminders.
 To get ideas, check out these 9 inspiring examples that use marketing automation.
 Additionally, you can segment your emails to create personalized messages, as personalized emails deliver 6x higher transaction rates.

 How to write holiday subject lines your subscribers can’t resist